ifboustani/ifboustani.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey there, welcome to my personal website!
-I'm Ihsan Boustani, a professor emeritus in Computational and Theoretical Chemistry.
+I'm Ihsan Boustani, a retired Assistant Professor in Computational and Theoretical Chemistry.

 My academic path started at the [University of Aleppo](https://www.alepuniv.edu.sy/), where I received a Bsc in mathematics and physics.
 Later, I moved to Berlin and completed my Diplom-Engineering in [solid-state physics](https://en.wikipedia.org/wiki/Solid-state_physics) at the [Technical University](https://www.tu.berlin/en/).
 I continued my studies at the [Free University of Berlin](https://www.fu-berlin.de/en/index.html), where I earned my PhD in [cluster physics](https://en.wikipedia.org/wiki/Cluster_(physics)).
 Eventually, I joined the [University of Wuppertal](https://www.uni-wuppertal.de/de/), where I completed my Habilitation on density functional theory in chemistry.
 One of the referees of my thesis was [Walter Kohn](https://de.wikipedia.org/wiki/Walter_Kohn), one of the [1998 Nobel Laureates](https://www.nobelprize.org/prizes/chemistry/1998/8811-the-nobel-prize-in-chemistry-1998/).